-Miso, a fermented soybean paste, has such a rich importance in Japan that the cuisine and culture may have unfolded differently without it.
-It may surprise you how this unassuming brown paste has been so vital to the Japanese!
+Miso, a fermented soybean paste, is so important in Japan that the cuisine and culture may have unfolded differently without it.
+It may surprise you how this unassuming brown paste has been vital to the Japanese!

 So how has miso evolved throughout the ages to become a staple ingredient found at any supermarket?
 The captivating history may bring out the food nerd in you.
 Let’s take a look!